 The School of Music & Performing Arts

-At Moira House we run an exciting programme of additional classes aimed at those students who wish to develop their skills in Music Dance and Drama.
-The classes are designed to compliment the activities and individual lessons students attend through the week.
-Classes are open to all age groups and are run by our team of professional staff many of whom are active practitioners in their specialist field.
-For all students we like to discuss the class with them and their parents to ensure that the class will be suitable for their current learning level.
-We regularly work with professional directors on our theatre productions – such as our current show ‘Annie’ directed by Jeremy James Taylor OBE (founder of the National Youth Music Theatre and choreographed by Keltie Tomlinson who trained at Bird College.
+At Moira House we run an exciting programme of additional classes aimed at those students who wish to develop their skills in Music, Dance and Drama.
+The classes are designed to complement the activities and individual lessons students attend through the week.
+Classes are available at every age group, and are run by our team of professional staff, many of whom are active, high-level practitioners in their specialist field.
+We like to discuss the class with the students and their parents, to ensure that the class will be suitable for their current learning level and interests.
+Students regularly work with industry professionals on our theatre productions; for example, Annie (May 2017) was directed by Jeremy James Taylor OBE (founder of the National Youth Music Theatre) and choreographed by Keltie Tomlinson, who trained at Bird College.

-Group Dance Classes
+Group and Private Dance Classes

 Subject to demand, students can work towards ISTD Exams in Ballet,

-Tap and Modern Dance with a first rate professional tutor in small groups.
+Tap and Modern Dance with a first-rate professional tutor in small groups.

-Musical Theatre class
+Musical Theatre Classes

 Theory and Aural